-4.21 The detrimental effect on the character of an area is often considered a prime reason for objections to applications for conversions to multiple occupation.
+- 4.25 The detrimental effect on the character of an area is often considered a prime reason for objections to applications for conversions to multiple occupation.
 There is often a perception that a HiMO will have a negative impact on the character of an area.
 The effect on the character of an area and the concentration of HiMOs are clearly linked.
 The guidance in this SPD should minimise the impacts on character by maintaining parking standards, reducing waste related issues and minimising noise.
-However, there is also an issue related to the balance of communities.

-- 4.22 Planning Policy Statement 3 'Housing' (PPS3)(9) is clear in its aim to deliver mixed, sustainable communities.
-One of PPS 3's strategic housing policy objectives is to "create sustainable, inclusive, mixed communities in all areas, both urban and rural".
-Paragraph 20 goes on to state that "key characteristics of a mixed community are a variety of housing, particularly in terms of tenure and price and a mix of different households such as families with children, single person households and older people".
-Creating mixed communities is also reflected in Policy CS10 of the emerging Core Strategy. - 4.23 An over concentration of any one particular type of housing or household would not be in-line with the aim of creating mixed communities.
-HiMO occupants are generally perceived as being more transient than other residents within a community.
+However, there is also an issue related to creating mixed communities. - 4.26 Planning Policy Statement 3 'Housing' (PPS3)(13) was clear in its aim to deliver mixed, sustainable communities.
+One of PPS 3's strategic housing policy objectives was to "create sustainable, inclusive, mixed communities in all areas, both urban and rural".
+Paragraph 20 stated that "key characteristics of a mixed community are a variety of housing, particularly in terms of tenure and price and a mix of different households such as families with children, single person households and older people".
+Creating mixed communities is also reflected in Policy CS10 of the emerging Core Strategy and planning for a mix of housing based on the needs of different groups, such as families with children, is retained in the National Planning Policy Framework (14). - 4.27 An over concentration of any one particular type of housing or household would not be in-line with the aim of creating mixed communities.
+HiMO occupants are generally perceived as being younger and more transient than other residents within a community.
 In Milton Keynes, the evidence shows that HiMO occupants are more transient than average, with two thirds (66%) occupying a property for less than 12 months.
+This compares to the Borough wide average of just 13%.
+In terms of age 85% of HiMO occupants are under 35 years of age compared to 52% across the borough and no occupants were over the age of 40.

-This compares to the Borough wide average of just 13%. - 4.24 This transient nature can lead to wider effects on the character of an area and can give rise to a lack of community integration and cohesion, leading to less commitment to maintain the quality of the local environment. - 4.25 In setting a threshold above which no further HiMOs will generally be granted planning permission, a balance needs to be struck.
-There is a need to maintain a mix of dwelling types in areas of high demand for HiMOs, whilst not reducing the overall supply of HiMOs across MK and therefore limiting the housing available to meet the needs of the population. - 4.26 In order to ensure that 'the proposal would not adversely effect the character of the surrounding area or lead to an unacceptable concentration of Houses in Multiple Occupation within a given area' (Local Plan Policy H10) and to maintain a mix of dwellings:
+- 4.28 This can lead to wider effects on the character of an area and can give rise to a lack of community integration and cohesion, and less commitment to maintain the quality of the local environment. - 4.29 In setting a threshold above which no further HiMOs will generally be granted planning permission, a balance needs to be struck.
+There is a need to maintain a mix of dwelling types in areas of high demand for HiMOs, whilst not reducing the overall supply of HiMOs across MK and therefore limiting the housing available to meet the needs of the population. - 4.30 In order to ensure that 'the proposal would not adversely effect the character of the surrounding area or lead to an unacceptable concentration of Houses in Multiple Occupation within a given area' (Local Plan Policy H10) and to maintain a mix of dwellings:

-The number of dwellings in multiple occupation should not exceed 20% of the total number of dwellings within a 100m diameter buffer of the application property.
+The number of Houses in Multiple Occupation should not exceed 35% of the total number of properties within a 100 metre diameter buffer of the application property.